Slimerblue22/Snake/README.md

 - **Snake Movement**: Transitioned from teleporting to a velocity-based system for a smoother user experience.
 - **Configuration**: V1 config files are incompatible with V2.
 Delete the old configs, allowing the plugin to generate new ones.
-- **Data Management**: Three primary data files: `PlayerData.yml`, `Regions.yml`, and `config.yml` cater to player specifics, region info, and music paths respectively.
+- **Data Management**: Three primary data files: `PlayerData.yml`, `Regions.yml`, and `config.yml` cater to player specifics, region info, and general config values respectively.
 - **GUI support**: The game now includes a GUI instead of only text-based commands.
 Text-based commands can still be used.

 ---